shreyansh-tyagi/java-projects/README.md

 ## *PathVariable*
 * The @PathVariable annotation is used to extract the value from the URI.
 It is most suitable for the RESTful web service where the URL contains some value.
 Spring MVC allows us to use multiple @PathVariable annotations in the same method.
 A path variable is a critical part of creating rest resources.

+## *@PutMapping*
+* @PutMapping annotation Annotation for mapping HTTP PUT requests onto specific handler methods.
+Specifically, @PutMapping is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.
+PUT) . consumes – Narrows the primary mapping by media types that can be consumed by the mapped handler.